rebcabin/masr/specs.md

 Heavy sugar and legacy sugar employ positional arguments that depend on order.
 Heavy-sugar functions may have final arguments with defaults.
-For example, the following examples conform to both `::asr-term` and to `::ttype`:
+For example, the following examples all conform to both `::asr-term` and to `::ttype`:

 ```clojure